Costochondritis Complete Guide: Why Chest Pain Comes From Your Back

 2. The Vagus Nerve "Gut Smash"

-- For a faster effect, take a deep breath in, then gently squeeze your abdominal muscles over the ball for 5 seconds.
+- The Technique: Hunt for areas that feel tender or tight.
+Once you find a spot, you can either lie there and breathe deeply, allowing the pressure to release tension, or take a deep breath in, then gently squeeze your abdominal muscles over the ball for 5 seconds.
 Relax.
 The tissue should feel immediately softer.

 - The Result: This can leave you feeling lighter, calmer, and can even improve sleep quality when done before bed.